Admissions

 6. Qualifications For Entrance to Community Colleges–Preference to Veterans, Utah Code Ann. § 53B-16-203.

-8. Determination of Resident Status, Utah State Board of Regents r.
+8. Determination of Resident Status, Utah State Bd. of Higher Ed. r.
 512.

 3. DEFINITIONS

-2. Concurrent Enrollment: Enrollment in college courses, for dual high school and college credit, by public high school students who continue to be enrolled as high school students and counted in average daily membership.
-It exists when college enrollment occurs pursuant to contractual arrangements between a school district and a USHE credit-granting institution.
+1. Concurrent Enrollment: enrollment in college courses, for dual high school and college credit, by public high school students who continue to be enrolled as high school students and counted in average daily membership.
+It exists when college enrollment occurs under contractual arrangements between a school district and a USHE (Utah System of Higher Education) credit-granting institution.
 Concurrent enrollment students are considered special status students.

-4. Directory Information: Personally identifiable information or records relating to a student.
+2. Directory Information: personally identifiable information or records relating to a student.

-5. Early Enrollment: Students who are juniors or seniors in high school and would like to attend Salt Lake Community College prior to high school graduation.
-Early enrollment students are considered a special status student.
+3. Early Enrollment: students who are juniors or seniors in high school and would like to attend Salt Lake Community College before high school graduation.
+Early enrollment students are considered special status students.

-7. Home School: Students that are taught academic curriculum at home in lieu of public or private schooling.
+6. Home School: students taught academic curriculum at home instead of public or private schooling.

-8. I-20: Certificate of eligibility for non-immigrant student status, created by Student and Exchange Visitor Information System (SEVIS) approved schools, language schools, secondary schools and post-secondary schools.
+7. I-20: certificate of eligibility for non-immigrant student status, created by Student and Exchange Visitor Information System (SEVIS) approved schools, language schools, secondary schools, and post-secondary schools.

-9. International Student: Any student in the U.S. on a non-immigrant Visa.
+8. International Student: any student in the U.S. on a non-immigrant Visa.

-10. LEA: A local education agency, including local school boards/public school districts and schools, and charter schools.
+9. LEA: a local education agency, including local school boards/public school districts and schools, and charter schools.

-11. Re-Admit: The return to active registration status of a student absent from the institution for a period less than three years.
+10. Re-Admit: the return to active registration status of a student absent from the institution for a period of greater than one year.

-12. Residency Status: The determination of permanent domicile in the State of Utah.
+11. Residency Status: the determination of permanent domicile in the State of Utah.

-14. Special Status Student: A secondary school student permitted to attend as a non- matriculated, non-degree-seeking student, for the purpose of earning college credit.
+13. Special Status Student: a high school student permitted to attend as a non-matriculated, non-degree-seeking student to earn college credit.

 4. PROCEDURES

 1. Admissions is responsible for implementing guidelines designed to review and accept applications for admissions.
-This includes the determination of residency in accordance with Utah State Bd. of Regents r.
+This includes residency determination following Utah State Bd. of Higher Ed. r.
 512.

-2. General admission procedure allows admission and registration on a first- come, first-served basis to students who have met all requirements in SLCC Admissions Policy for admission to Salt Lake Community College.
+2. General admission procedure allows admission on a first-come, first-served basis to students who have met all requirements in the SLCC Admissions Policy for admission to Salt Lake Community College.

 1. Admissions is responsible for implementing guidelines designed to re-admit students into Salt Lake Community College.